groupdocs-total/GroupDocs.Total-for-Java-Dropwizard/README.md

 ## All-in-one document manipulation API

-**GroupDocs.Total for Java API** is a suite of powerful, flexible and high-performance libraries which allows you to manipulate documents within your desktop solutions and web apps without requiring any other commercial application through GroupDocs APIs.
-GroupDocs.Total allows you to perform all kinds of operations(view, edit, annotate, sign, compare, convert, etc) with **PDF, DOCX, PPT, XLS**, and over 90 other document formats.
+**GroupDocs.Total for Java API** is a suite of powerful, flexible and high-performance libraries which allows you to manipulate documents within your desktop solutions and web apps without requiring any other commercial application.
+GroupDocs.Total allows you to perform all kinds of operations (view, edit, annotate, sign, compare, convert, merge, search, parse, redact, etc) with **PDF, DOCX, PPT, XLS**, and over 90 other document formats.

 This web application demonstrates the following document manipulation capabilities:

-- View documents with a document viewer
+- Document viewer
 - Annotate & write on documents
 - Digitally sign documents
 - Compare documents